chipsalliance/tac/projects/README.md

 There are three project categories:

-* [Sandbox](#sandbox): Optional pre-membership stage to help a project prepare for the TSC's consideration.
+* [Sandbox](#sandbox): Optional pre-membership stage to help a project prepare for the TAC's consideration.
 * [Graduated](#graduated): A project which has met the graduation requirements and demonstrated sustainable momentum.
 * [Archived](#archived): A former Graduated project which has been archived for strategic or practical reasons.